simonstanley/career-breaking/_posts/2023-06-12-The_Wood_of_Shaws_-_part_1.md

 At this point I will mention that the Collie was called Ruben... you can imagine all the Rouven/Ruben confusion we were destined for.

 But the canine introduction went well.
 Mike sat at the table with us and provided the pleasant small talk so the hounds could sniff our bits unhindered.
-There were three in total, Ruben the Collie, and Sprout and Maddie, the mongrel brother and sister, their exact breed unknown but the colouring of German shepherd.
+There were three in total, Ruben the Collie, and Sprout and Maddie, the mongrel brother and sister, their exact breed unknown but the colouring of German shepherds.

 <br>
-Sprout was the biggest of them, also the most docile, and also the most interested in sniffing nuts.
+Sprout was the biggest of them, also the most docile... and also the most interested in sniffing nuts.